How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Model Overview

-Because of the slower growth timescales at low core mass, pebble accretion generally leads to binary outcomes in terms of the final planet mass.
-Either planets become stuck below the masses where planet formation is efficient, or they surpass this mass and grow on such rapid timescales that they would easily reach the critical core mass, $M_{\rm{crit}}$, needed to become a gas giant if flow isolation were not included.
+Because of the slower growth timescales at low core mass, these growth timescales appear to lead to binary outcomes in terms of the final planet mass.
+Either planets become stuck below the masses where planet formation is efficient, or they surpass this mass and grow on such rapid timescales that they easily reach $M_\mathrm{crit}$, the critical core mass needed to trigger runaway gas accretion, if growth is not halted in some manner.
 An example of the rapid growth timescales from pebble accretion are shown in Figure \ref{fig:t_vs_M}, which plots the mass of a protoplanet as a function of time for three different initial masses.
-The core grows both by gravitational focusing of pebbles and by pebble accretion once it becomes massive enough, with the pebbles all assumed to have size $St = 10^{-2}$, where $St$ is a dimensionless measure of particle size (see Section \ref{gas_drag}).
-If the core is able to reach a mass such that $St = 10^{-2}$ particles can be captured through pebble accretion processes, growth becomes extremely fast and the planet's mass runs away.
-If the planet is unable to reach this point, however, planetary growth stalls at low mass.
-We note that in the inner regions of planetary systems, once planetesimals with $St \gg 1$ are present (see e.g. \citealt{cy10} for a review of the ``meter-size barrier"), fast growth even without the assistance by gas may prevent protoplanets from stalling at masses low enough to avoid pebble accretion.
+The core grows both by gravitational focusing of pebbles (i.e. what \citealt{OK10} term the ``hyperbolic" regime) and by pebble accretion once it becomes massive enough, with the pebbles all assumed to have size $St = 10^{-2}$.
+Here $St$ is a dimensionless measure of particle size